 Here are some handy tips to have in mind when looking for a hotel in Santorini in August (and not only):

-For views to the volcano and the caldera: FiraFirostefaniImerovigliOia
+For views to the volcano and the caldera: Fira, Firostefani, Imerovigli, Oia

-For being close to all the bars, restaurants, shops, nightclubs and the buzz: Fira (it’s the capital of the island and the town with the most grocery stores, shops and nightclubs) Oia
+For being close to all the bars, restaurants, shops, nightclubs, and the buzz: Fira (it’s the capital of the island and the town with the most grocery stores, shops, and nightclubs), Oia

 For equally beautiful sunsets and views to the caldera and the volcano (without thousands of tourists): Imerovigli and Firostefani

-For being closer to the famous black beach (like 5-mins-walk close…) and the best beach bars of the island: Perissa or Perivolos (no famous caldera and volcano views though)
+For being closer to the famous black beach (like a 5-minute walk close…) and the best beach bars of the island: Perissa or Perivolos (no famous caldera and volcano views though)For being closer to the other black beach with lots of restaurants and amenities: Kamari (no famous caldera and volcano views though)

-For being closer to most of the Santorini wineries (but not worried about the famous volcano/caldera views): Pyrgos
+For being closer to most of the Santorini wineries (but not worried about the famous volcano/caldera views): PyrgosFor having the best private pools and jacuzzis with caldera views in Santorini, Imerovigli, or Firostefani.

 What do I need to pack for a trip to Santorini in August?

 In August, summer is in full throttle in Santorini!
-So you will definitely need your swimsuits, t-shirts, shorts, every single summer dress you first saw on instagram and then bought online, sandals, flip-flops, some hiking shoes (yes, you are going to do some hiking in Santorini, sitting on the pool all day with a cocktail is not good for your health 🙂 ) and so on…
+So you will need your swimsuits, t-shirts, shorts, every single summer dress you first saw on instagram and then bought online, sandals, flip-flops, some hiking shoes (yes, you are going to do some hiking in Santorini, sitting on the pool all day with a cocktail is not good for your health ???? ) and so on…

-You need all the summer clothes you can find BUT you probably need to take a light jacket for the colder nights (which are very rare but they may happen, especially towards the first half of the month)
+You need all the summer clothes you can find, but you probably need to take a light jacket for the colder nights (which are very rare, but they may happen, especially towards the first half of the month)

 How hot is Santorini in August?

-Santorini can be very hot in August and the temperature is usually anything between 25-35 degrees Celsius (75-100 Fahrenheit) and it will feel hot day and night.
+Santorini can be very hot in August, and the temperature is usually anything between 25-35 degrees Celsius (75-100 Fahrenheit), and it will feel hot day and night.

-The black beaches of Perissa, Perivolos and Kamari are buzzing in July!
+The black beaches of Perissa, Perivolos, and Kamari are buzzing in July!

-Can I swim in Santorini in August ??
+See Also: Best Beaches in SantoriniCan I swim in Santorini in August ??

 Is August a good time to go to Greece?